-It’ll probably come as no surprise that carrying the mental load for your family is, experts say, partly fuelling increasing rates of anxiety and depression.
+It’ll probably come as no surprise that carrying the mental load for your family is partly fuelling increasing rates of anxiety and depression.

-The 2020 Jean Hailes annual Women’s Health Survey found one in three Australian women had symptoms of anxiety and one in four reported feeling depressed – throughout that year, many of us have been home-schooling on top of working or dealing with the stress of job loss and financial strain.
+The 2020 Jean Hailes annual Women’s Health Survey found one in three Aussie women had symptoms of anxiety and one in four reported feeling depressed, as many of us were home-schooling on top of working or dealing with the stress of job loss and financial strain.

-“I think as parents we can become very busy prioritising everyone else’s emotional needs – and [even if we’re struggling] we’ll still get out of bed, make the lunches, get everyone to school,” she explains.
+“I think as parents we can become very busy prioritising everyone else’s emotional needs – and [even if we’re struggling] we’ll still get out of bed, make the lunches, get everyone to school.

 “We’ll go through the motions because otherwise stuff doesn’t happen and then all hell breaks loose.
-But we all have to listen to that internal voice and not push it to the side or discount it; you’re allowed to have feelings too and if you’re not feeling like yourself it’s time to reach out and ask for help.”
+But we all have to listen to that internal voice and not push it to the side or discount it; you’re allowed to have feelings too and if you’re not feeling like yourself it’s time to reach out and ask for help,” she says.

 Here are Lydia’s strategies for improving your work-life balance: